yokozunaH/bmx-bike/README.md

 5. Edit the makefile to match the locations for everything installed in step 1.

- - I have added the Makefile to the .gitignore list as not not overwrite for people developing on different OS.
+ - I have added the Makefile to the .gitignore list as not to overwrite for people developing on different OS.
 If you make any required changes to that please inform everyone.

 6. Grab one of the dev boards we have and test if you've set things up properly.
-You should be able to complete everything on Dan's page up unitl the `make flash` and `make screen` commands at the very bottom.
+You should be able to complete everything on Dan's page up until the `make flash` and `make screen` commands at the very bottom.